-&lt;sup>2 As so often with Nietzsche's, though, we can find multiple lines of thought about how the slave revolt wins out.
-Here are some further explanations that Nietzsche considers in later unpublished notes: 'The values of the weak prevail because the strong have taken them over as devices of leadership' (WP863 [1888]); 'the sick and weak have more spirit, are more changeable, various, entertaining - more malicious' (WP864 [1888]) (see on this point the creativity of the weak discussed in Chapter 7); meanwhile 'the strong races decimate one another' (ibid), so leading to a cycle of periods of 'strong' and 'weak' 'races'.
-None of these ideas are incompatible with the main point I am making.
+2 As so often with Nietzsche's, though, we can find multiple lines of thought about how the slave revolt wins out.
+Here are some further explanations that Nietzsche considers in later unpublished notes: 'The values of the weak prevail because the strong have taken them over as devices of leadership' (WP863 [1888]); 'the sick and weak have more spirit, are more

-and slaves' is the cause of the 'slow rise of the democratic order of things' - the main danger is the spread of slavish values through mimesis.
+While there are passages such as BGE261 where Nietzsche frets about inter-caste miscegenation - 'the mixing of the blood of masters and slaves' is the cause of the 'slow rise of the democratic order of things' - the main danger is the spread of slavish values through mimesis.
 Infection is made possible by the breakdown of the 'pathos of distance', the strict cultural barrier between rulers and ruled.
 Nietzsche doesn't make it clear in the Genealogy just what causes this break down, but there seems to be an explanation in related passages of Beyond Good and Evil, where he develops a theme of the cyclical rise and fall of societies and human 'types'.
-In the early days, the warrior caste is made 'fixed and hard' by 'continual struggle against ever-constant unfavourable conditions'.
+In the early days, the warrior caste is made 'fixed and hard' by 'continual struggle against everconstant unfavourable conditions'.
 But: